konveyor/enhancements/enhancements/kantra/multiple-inputs/README.md

 ### Non-Goals

 Implement an analysis task scheduler within the kantra or parallel application analysis execution similar to Hub features.

+Support `--input-bin-dir` option, however it could be added later.

 ## Proposal